Influenza (Seasonal Flu) (cont.)

 You should not get the nasal spray if you:

 Even if a flu vaccine does not prevent the flu, it can reduce the severity of flu symptoms and decrease the risk of complications.
-Studies have found that the flu shot results in fewer days missed from work and fewer visits to a doctor for respiratory infections, and it reduces the number of people who develop complications from the flu, such as pneumonia.3 And the flu vaccine can help protect the babies of women who got the vaccine while they were pregnant.4
+Studies have found that the flu shot results in fewer days missed from work and fewer visits to a doctor for respiratory infections, and it reduces the number of people who develop complications from the flu, such as pneumonia.2 And the flu vaccine can help protect the babies of women who got the vaccine while they were pregnant.3, 4

 In spite of these results, many people choose not to get a flu vaccine.
 Some do not get the vaccine because of myths they believe about the flu or the vaccines.
 These include beliefs that the flu is a minor illness or that the vaccine causes the flu.
-The shot may cause side effects , such as soreness or fever, but they are usually minor and do not last long.
+The shot may cause side effects, such as soreness or fever, but they are usually minor and do not last long.
+And a type of flu shot (Fluzone Intradermal) is available that uses a much smaller needle than a regular flu shot.
+Also, it is injected into the skin instead of into a muscle.
+This usually causes less discomfort at the time of the shot.
+People 18 to 64 years old can get this shot.
+But it may not be available everywhere.

 Before getting a flu vaccine, talk to your doctor if: